Strictly Dishonorable (1951 film)

-Strictly Dishonorable is a 1951 romantic comedy film written, produced and directed by Melvin Frank and Norman Panama, and starring Ezio Pinza and Janet Leigh.
-It is the second film to be based on Preston Sturges' 1929 hit Broadway play of the same name after a pre-Code film released by Universal Pictures in 1931 with the same title.
+Strictly Dishonorable is a 1951 romantic comedy film written, produced, and directed by Melvin Frank and Norman Panama, starring Ezio Pinza and Janet Leigh.
+It is the second film adaptation of Preston Sturges' 1929 hit Broadway play of the same name, following a pre-Code version released by Universal Pictures in 1931 under the same title.

 Plot

-In New York in the 1920s, amorous opera star Augustino "Gus" Caraffa (Ezio Pinza) crosses paths with Isabelle Perry (Janet Leigh), a naive music student from Mississippi who is his biggest fan.
-When a news photographer catches them in a kiss, it is proposed that they get married in name only to avoid a scandal.
-Isabelle, who is in love with Gus, agrees to the charade, hoping that he will eventually fall in love with her.
+Set in 1920s New York, the story follows amorous opera star Augustino "Gus" Caraffa (Ezio Pinza) who encounters Isabelle Perry (Janet Leigh), a naive music student from Mississippi and one of his most devoted admirers.
+When a newspaper photographer captures them in a compromising kiss, a marriage of convenience is proposed to avoid scandal.
+Isabelle, secretly in love with Gus, agrees to the arrangement—hoping that he will eventually return her feelings.